skurhse/bass/README.md

 # 🐟 bass

-`Bass` is a collection of hypertext [DevOps](https://en.wikipedia.org/wiki/DevOps) flashcards made to reinforce comprehension.
+`bass` is a collection of hypertext [DevOps](https://en.wikipedia.org/wiki/DevOps) flashcards made to reinforce comprehension.

 - Navigate bass using Table of Contents or the GitHub [Outline button](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) on the upper right (☰).
 - Card categories contain one or more 'What is?'-style questions to supplement as a technical glossary.